 Hardware products are typically sold on a stand-alone basis.
 Embedded in our hardware products is internally developed software of varying applications that function together with the hardware to deliver the product's essential functionality.
-The embedded software is not sold separately, and we do not provide post-contract customer support specific to embedded software.
-The functionality that the software provides is marketed as part of the overall product and accordingly we do not record separately the revenue associated with the embedded software
+The embedded software is not sold separately when sold as part of a hardware product, and we do not provide post-contract customer support specific to embedded software.
+The functionality that the software provides is marketed as part of the overall product and accordingly we do not record separately the revenue associated with the embedded software.